-(i) the actor is a psychotherapist and the complainant is a former patient of the psychotherapist and the former patient is emotionally dependent upon the psychotherapist;

-(j) the actor is a psychotherapist and the complainant is a patient or former patient and the sexual penetration occurred by means of therapeutic deception.
-Consent by the complainant is not a defense;

-(k) the actor accomplishes the sexual penetration by means of deception or false representation that the penetration is for a bona fide medical purpose.
-Consent by the complainant is not a defense;

-(1) the actor is or purports to be a member of the clergy, the complainant is not married to the actor, and:

-(i) the sexual penetration occurred during the course of a meeting in which the complainant sought or received religious or spiritual advice, aid, or comfort from the actor in private; or

-(ii) the sexual penetration occurred during a period of time in which the complainant was meeting on an ongoing basis with the actor to seek or receive religious or spiritual advice, aid, or comfort in private.
-Consent by the complainant is not a defense;

-(m) the actor is an employee, independent contractor, or volunteer of a state, county, city, or privately operated adult or juvenile correctional system, or secure treatment facility, or treatment facility providing services to clients civilly committed as mentally ill and dangerous, sexually dangerous persons, or sexual psychopathic personalities, including, but not limited to, jails, prisons, detention centers, or work release facilities, and the complainant is a resident of a facility or under supervision of the correctional system.
-Consent by the complainant is not a defense;

-(n) the actor provides or is an agent of an entity that provides special transportation service, the complainant used the special transportation service, and the sexual penetration occurred during or immediately before or after the actor transported the complainant.
-Consent by the complainant is not a defense; or

-(o) the actor performs massage or other bodywork for hire, the complainant was a user of one of those services, and nonconsensual sexual penetration occurred during or immediately before or after the actor performed or was hired to perform one of those services for the complainant.
+- (i) the actor is a psychotherapist and the complainant is a former patient of the psychotherapist and the former patient is emotionally dependent upon the psychotherapist; - (j) the actor is a psychotherapist and the complainant is a patient or former patient and the sexual penetration occurred by means of therapeutic deception.
+Consent by the complainant is not a defense; - (k) the actor accomplishes the sexual penetration by means of deception or false representation that the penetration is for a bona fide medical purpose.
+Consent by the complainant is not a defense; - (1) the actor is or purports to be a member of the clergy, the complainant is not married to the actor, and: - (i) the sexual penetration occurred during the course of a meeting in which the complainant sought or received religious or spiritual advice, aid, or comfort from the actor in private; or - (ii) the sexual penetration occurred during a period of time in which the complainant was meeting on an ongoing basis with the actor to seek or receive religious or spiritual advice, aid, or comfort in private.
+Consent by the complainant is not a defense; - (m) the actor is an employee, independent contractor, or volunteer of a state, county, city, or privately operated adult or juvenile correctional system, or secure treatment facility, or treatment facility providing services to clients civilly committed as mentally ill and dangerous, sexually dangerous persons, or sexual psychopathic personalities, including, but not limited to, jails, prisons, detention centers, or work release facilities, and the complainant is a resident of a facility or under supervision of the correctional system.
+Consent by the complainant is not a defense; - (n) the actor provides or is an agent of an entity that provides special transportation service, the complainant used the special transportation service, and the sexual penetration occurred during or immediately before or after the actor transported the complainant.
+Consent by the complainant is not a defense; or - (o) the actor performs massage or other bodywork for hire, the complainant was a user of one of those services, and nonconsensual sexual penetration occurred during or immediately before or after the actor performed or was hired to perform one of those services for the complainant. - (p) the actor is a peace officer, as defined in section 626.84, and the officer physically or constructively restrains the complainant, or the complainant does not reasonably feel free to leave the officer's presence.
+Consent by the complainant is not a defense.
+This paragraph does not apply to any penetration of the mouth, genitals, or anus during a lawful search.